ljk28/milestone-p-1/assets/README.md

 12. [Deploying the website](#deploying-the-website)

 ### User story 1
 An estate agent wants to mark their one year anniversary of being in business by throwing a biscuit party for its workers.
 Profits are through the roof.
+They live a biscuits throw away from the bakery so can pick up a batch order when it's ready.

 ### User story 2
 A museum wants to showcase the British history of food and wants to give visitors an authentic experience with popular biscuits to give away.
 This is one time they don’t think taking the biscuit is a bad thing.
-Testimonies and honest reviews are critical to get a large order.
+Testimonies of the quality and being able to seamlessly order is what they need.
+Time is of the essence.
+So next day delivery is crucial.

 ### User story 3
 A woman wants a selection of fine British biscuits to offer to her daughter and friends when they come round to celebrate her passing her driving test.
-Having a website to check out prices and see the quality is essential before she comes to pick them up.
+She is looking for an easy to naviagte website to check out prices and see the gallery before she comes to pick them up.

 ## User design/experience
 * Ensure all pages include responsive design for all screen sizes